Youth and Political Engagement in Senegal

 Easier to conduct, the second part of the survey determines whether Y’en a marre had a lasting impact on society’s repertoire of contention by asking respondents what they thought about the group’s message, activities and influence.
 Questions include whether they believe the group had a significant impact on the elections and whether they consider themselves as “NTS.”

 The results of the survey are split into its two parts, youth’s general political efficacy and opinions of Y’en a marre.
 The first part shows the results of the linear regression of participating in Y’en a marre on various political efficacy measures.
 Out of the 13 political efficacy questions, six dependent variables produced regression results that were either against the hypothesis or negligible in magnitude.
-Table 1 presents the results of the other seven explanatory variables that were significant.
+The following table presents the results of the other seven explanatory variables that were significant.

 Participating in Y’en a marre makes respondents 33.9% more likely to be interested in politics, 29.6% more likely to trust politicians and 39.0% more likely to participate in party politics.
 It also means that young people are 0.394 units more certain that those that are elected keep in contact with their people and 0.457 units more certain sure that political parties care about young people’s opinions with one unit meaning the difference between agreement and strong agreement.
 In this case, one should think of one “unit” as the different between “Strongly Agree” and “Agree” or between “Neither Agree nor Disagree” and “Agree.”
 The respondents are also 0.125 units more certain that politicians care about what young people think and 38.4% more likely to believe President Macky Sall is a better kind of politicians than ones in the past.

-The following charts show what all the respondents thought about Y’en a marre’s impact.
+The following page’s results show what all the respondents thought about Y’en a marre’s impact.

 Overall, the majority of the young respondents believe that Y’en a marre have had positive influences on the country both during the 2011 protests and in the years after.
 Despite these positive impressions, 67% of respondents say that their opinion of Y’en a marre has changed since 2012 and half of them said for the worse.